sal55/langs/cthings.md

 * Few know you can typedef an actual function: typedef int fred(int,int).
 (Try it.)

-* Switch: the craziness of this has been mentioned.
+* Switch is totally crazy.
 Switch is followed by one statement, usually compound, and case labels can literally go anywhere even inside deeply nested statements

+* 'default:' can go anywhere, not just at the end

+* Misspell 'default:' as 'defualt:', and its still valid; just now a wrong program

 * You can't do "case 'A'..'F'" (except when extensions exist).
 You can't do 'case 10, 20, 30:'

-* Misspell 'default:' as 'defualt:', and its still valid; just now a wrong program

-* Switch only works with integer index, and constant case values.
+* Switch only works with an integer index, and constant case values.

 * Declare a function, and it's exported by default; you have to add 'static' to make it local (few people do this).
 Same with variables.

+* As well as it being too easy to inadvertently export functions and variables, if you build a shared library, then quite likely they will be exported to othr program to

 * Missing function keyword parameters